olaoluwa-98/codechauffeur.com/content/articles/debugging-adonis-with-chrome-dev-tools.md

 - Resume execution
 - Step over to the next function call
 - Step into the next function call
-- Step out of current function
+- Step out of the current function
-- Pause exection where exceptions are thrown
+- Pause execution where exceptions are thrown
 - and many more

 Voila!
 That's it.
-With this you can easily debug your AdonisJs application and not have to `console.log` everywhere😂.
+With this, you can easily debug your AdonisJs application and not have to `console.log` everywhere😂.

 You can check [Node.js docs](https://nodejs.org/api/debugger.html) for more information on debuggers.